-Effective queue management is the key to keeping customers happy even on your busiest days.
-Here at Access Hospitality we use our reservation management system functionality to enable our clients to optimise their queue management to keep their customers content and reduce the stress on their front-of-house teams as they try to manage a busy service.
-By the end of this article you’ll learn exactly how you can manage the queues at your venue effectively and the impact on your business if you get this wrong.
+Effective wait list management is the key to keeping customers happy even on your busiest days.
+Here at Access Hospitalit. our restaurant reservation system enables our clients to optimise their waitlist management to keep their customers content and reduce the stress on their front-of-house teams as they try to manage a busy service.
+By the end of this article you’ll learn exactly how you can manage the queues at your restaurant effectively and the impact on your business if you get this wrong.

 What is a restaurant waitlist?

-A restaurant waitlist is a way of managing queues and bringing order to a potentially stressful situation.
+A restaurant waitlist is a way of managing queues and bringing order to your restaurant during busy periods.
 Keeping an ordered list, outlining who is waiting for a table and the number of people in their party is the first step in the process and will enable the restaurant manager to keep a handle on who to seat and when.

-If you want to ensure harmonious restaurant queues, and avoid losing customers at this crucial point, you’ll need to manage them.
-Thankfully there are plenty of ways you can optimise your processes to make queue management more effective in your venue.
+If you want to ensure stress-free restaurant queues, and avoid losing customers at this crucial point, you’ll need to manage them effectively.
+Thankfully there are plenty of ways you can optimise your processes to make your restaurant waitlist management more effective.

 Why is waitlist management important for restaurants?

-• Queue abandonment: If potential Ad diners are stood in line, waiting for a long time with no communication from you or your staff about how long it will be before they are seated, who can blame them if they leave and head to one of your competitors instead?
+- Queue abandonment: If potential diners are waiting for a long time with no communication from you or your staff, who can blame them if they leave and head to one of your competitors instead?

-• Avoiding negative reviews: Even if they do stick around and wait for a table, a badly managed waitlist will start their experience off on the wrong foot and taint the whole occasion.
-In an age when social media and online review platforms enable anyone to air their views quickly and easily to the world, you don’t want to give them a reason to publish negative posts about your business.
+- Avoiding negative reviews: Even if customers do stick around and wait for a table, a badly managed waitlist will start their experience off on the wrong foot and taint the whole dining experience.
+In an age where social media and online review platforms enable anyone to air their views quickly and easily to the world, you don’t want to give them a reason to publish negative posts about your business.

-• Supports staff: Waitlist management isn’t just about your customers, either.
-When the system in place works efficiently, it aids your staff.
+- Supports staff: Waitlist management isn’t just about your customers. ffective restaurant waitlist management also aids your staff.
 If they know, at a glance, who they need to seat and when, they can plan ahead and help start their diners’ experiences off on the right track.

 3 tips to better queue management for restaurants

 Customers are used to planning ahead and making use of online tools to book their desired restaurant.
-But even if they haven’t reserved in advance and want to chance a meal at your restaurant, it is likely they will reference your website before setting foot through the door, or joining a physical queue.
+But even if they haven’t made reservations in advance and want to chance a meal at your restaurant, it is likely they will reference your website before setting foot through the door.
 The Hospitality Tech Shift Report found that 60% of potential diners look at menus, photos or reviews before visiting.

 Virtual waitlists tap into this growing reliance on technology by allowing your customers to add themselves to a queue online – through a website, using a dedicated kiosk, scanning a QR code, or by sending a text.
 Some systems allow you to add a waitlist widget to your website, showing the waitlist in real time, so customers know the extent of the wait before committing.

 Once added to the virtual waitlist, customers receive updates on where they are in the line straight to their smartphones, so they have a clearer idea of how long they’ll need to wait.
-Not only do virtual waitlists provide clarity for customers, they also allow staff to focus on serving those diners already in the restaurant.
-This way, there’s less need for someone to be manually recording names or responding to queries about the length of time it will take before customers will be seated.
+Not only do virtual waitlists provide clarity for customers, but they also allow staff to focus on serving those diners already in the restaurant.
+This way, there’s less need for someone to manually record names or respond to queries about of time it will take before customers will be seated.

 2. Use a restaurant queue management system

-This system is great for larger sites used to turning tables quickly, but even smaller independents might find it helps them run a more efficient site and reduce the number of front-of-house staff needed.
+This system is great for larger sites used to turning tables quickly, but even smaller independents might find it helpful too by allowing them to run a more efficient site and reduce the number of front-of-house staff needed.

-• Communicate well – send regular updates on wait times so customers know how long they have before you seat them.
+- Regular communication – send regular updates on wait times so customers know how long they have before they are seated.
 This won’t speed up their wait, but it will keep them informed and give them the power to make a decision to stay, or go.

-For those restaurants who have seen queues build in the past and who can expect them in the future, operating a restaurant waitlist is good business sense.
+For those restaurants who have seen queues build up in the past and who can expect them in the future, operating a restaurant waitlist makes good business sense.

-Using software to improve your restaurant queue management
+Improve your restaurant queue management with dedicated software

-As well as supplying the tools to effectively manage waitlists and queues, we are also helping our clients drive more bookings so they can avoid lengthy queues that might upset an increasingly impatient consumer base.
+But don’t worry, we’re here to help your hospitality venue.
+As well as supplying the tools to effectively manage restaurant waitlists, we are also helping our clients drive more bookings so they can avoid lengthy queues that might upset an increasingly impatient consumer base.

 If you’re ready to find out more about the software that can help you tackle queue management in your restaurant then get in touch or find out more about our restaurant booking system.